Hamm's Eastside Complex

 Housing

-All of the 196 housing units will be affordable, with a range of affordability levels form 30% to 60% Area Median Income (AMI).
+All of the 196 housing units will be affordable, with a range of affordability levels from 30% to 70% Area Median Income (AMI).

 Housing that is defined as affordable has a mix of units where the rent structure is based on the Area Median Income (AMI).
 The proposed housing in this development will have rents that are targeted at households with income that are 30%, 50% and 60% of AMI.